MD-CWI/afivo-streamer/README.md

 * Parallellization is provided only for shared memory systems (using OpenMP).

 ### Todo
-* Test and improve multigrid code in 2D
 * Reorganize 2D code and start writing 3D code

 ### Features